 Tips for Your Visit

-- This the most popular tourist attraction in Dublin.
-It will get busy.
+This the most popular tourist attraction in Dublin.
+It will be busy.
 We were there on a Saturday, but if you can visit during the week it might be quieter (no guarantees on that).

 Things You Should Know